Chapter 27: Masters of War

 He scrolled quickly through his unremembered history.
 There was no birth date, but there was a Date Entered Into Service.

 The file said ‘Reconditioning’, and provided two dates.
 It said ‘Monitor closely’ and ‘2x dose’.
+It asked for biometrics when he tried to see where he’d been stationed before, but he did not put his hand on the scanner.

-“What’s the number in front of your name?”
 He couldn’t see her now, but her voice was still clear.

 74 returned the monitor to its original position.
 “Operatives do not have names.”